 Key Takeaways

-- Isothermal DNA amplification methods provide an efficient alternative for nucleic acid detection while lateral flow tests offer rapid pathogen detection in point of care settings.
+• Isothermal DNA amplification methods present an efficient alternative for nucleic acid detection, while lateral flow tests offer rapid pathogen detection in point-of-care settings.

-- Online monitoring combined with colorimetric dyes and machine learning integration can Enhance POC diagnostics by improving accuracy & providing personalized medicine solutions.
+• The combination of online monitoring, colorimetric dyes, and machine learning integration enhances point-of-care diagnostics by improving accuracy and providing personalized medicine solutions.

 Emerging Technologies in POC Devices